Advanced Engine Research: MZR-R

 The P41 was the first Mazda engine that AER had developed, which was accomplished in conjunction with Mazdaspeed for use in LMP2.
 An in-line four-cylinder single-turbocharged 2.0 liter, the MZR-R was debuted by B-K Motorsports at the 2007 12 Hours of Sebring, and B-K ran it through 2008.
 Dyson Racing took up the Mazda flag in 2009.
 The four-cylinder P41 was based on the structure of AER's 3.6 liter twin-turbo P32T V8 engine.
 In 2010 the P41 was replaced with the new P70 with a new block and cylinder head and increased power for use in LMP1.
 The engine represented the state of the art in turbocharged engine technology and was designed for the rigors of a 24-hour race.
 It is the smallest engine in LMP1, but on a per cylinder basis, the engine produces more power than a Formula One engine.
 In 2011, Dyson Racing swept the championship table in the ALMS P1 category with driver, team and manufacturer championships.
 Dyson Racing continues to run the engine and for 2013, the engine has been upgraded for wider power and torque curves and is called the P90.

 The MZR-R was selected to power the new Indy Lights car that will debut in 2015, it will be badged as a Mazda engine.

+P60

+The P60 was introduced in 2014, in response to new LMP1 regulations brought forth by the Automobile Club de l'Ouest (ACO) for the FIA World Endurance Championship.
+It was designed with the goal of high efficiency fuel consumption at the forefront.
+The V6, twin-turbocharged engine has a displacement of 2.0 litres with direct fuel injection and a Life Racing engine control unit.
+The P60 made its debut in the Kodewa CLM P1/01 at the 2014 6 Hours of Circuit of the Americas.
+The following year, the engine was also used in the Rebellion Racing Rebellion R-One.

+Following the reveal of the SMP Racing BR Engineering BR1 for the 2018–19 FIA World Endurance Championship season, AER announced an updated version, called the P60B.
+The engine includes updates to the high-pressure fuel system, cylinder head casting, scavenge system/oil tank, ignition system and engine calibration, while also increasing displacement to 2.4 litres.
+For the 2019–20 FIA World Endurance Championship season, the Team LNT Ginetta G60-LT-P1, was fitted with an upgraded engine focusing on reliability, called the P60C.